appy-one/acebase/README.md

 })
 ```

 **NOTE**: This enables you to do what Firebase can't: store your data in logical places, and only get the data you are interested in, fast!
 On top of that, you're even able to index your nested data and query it, even faster.
-See below for more info about that..
+See [Indexing data](#indexing-data) for more info about that..

+<a name="monitor-realtime-changes"></a>
 ## Monitoring realtime data changes

 You can subscribe to data events to get realtime notifications as the monitored node is being changed.
 When connected to a remote AceBase server, the events will be pushed to clients through a websocket connection.
 Supported events are: